Suicidal thoughts and attempts are common. You are not alone.

 It is important to take care of yourself, to connect with those whom you trust and who support you.

 You may be feeling a whole host of emotions: embarrassment, anger, confusion and/or relief.
 Most people who attempt suicide do not want to die, they want to end the emotional pain that is making their lives so miserable.
-Our network of attempt and suicide loss survivors is a safe space to connect with others about your experience.
+Forefront Suicide Prevention’s community of attempt and suicide loss survivors is a safe space to connect with others about your experience.

 There is no right or wrong way to find your personal path to healing.
 Not all attempt survivors feel ready to see a counselor immediately.
 But here are some steps you can take:

 - Get professional counseling help, as well as peer-to-peer support.
 Stick with it.
 Not every counselor will be the right fit for you.
 Click here to find a therapist near you.